Subchapter E. TECHNICAL STANDARDS FOR UNDERGROUND STORAGE TANKS

 (B) Owners and operators maintain records that demonstrate compliance with clause (A) for the remaining life of the tank.

 (2) Piping.
 The piping and ancillary equipment that routinely contain regulated substances shall be protected from corrosion and deterioration.
-New piping systems that routinely contain and convey regulated substances from the tank must be double-walled with liquid-tight containment sumps and dispenser pan sumps installed in accordance with paragraph (4)(ii).
-Whenever more than 50% of the existing piping that routinely contains and conveys product from the tank is replaced, the entire piping system that routinely contains and conveys product from the tank shall be replaced meeting the requirements for new piping systems in this subsection.
-The portions of the product piping system, including joints, flexible connectors and ancillary equipment that are in contact with the ground must be properly designed, constructed and protected from corrosion in accordance with a code of practice developed by a Nationally-recognized association or independent testing laboratory using one of the following methods:
+New piping systems that routinely contain and convey regulated substances from the tank must be double-walled with liquid-tight containment sumps installed in accordance with paragraph (4)(ii).
+Whenever 50% or more of the existing piping that routinely contains and conveys product from the tank is replaced, the entire piping system that routinely contains and conveys product from the tank shall be replaced meeting the requirements for new piping systems in this section.
+The portions of the product piping system, including joints, flexible connectors and ancillary equipment that are in contact with the ground must be properly designed, constructed and protected from corrosion in accordance with a code of practice developed by a Nationally recognized association or independent testing laboratory using one of the following methods:

 (i) The piping or component is constructed of nonmetallic material such as fiberglass reinforced plastic or other noncorrodible and UL listed material.